Contact clerking team

 • Sahota v MATV [2021] EWHC 3363 (QB) - Libel damages following trial of £60,000 plus indemnity costs and injunctions for claimant political activist.

 • Foreign Commonwealth and Development Office v Information Commissioner, Lownie & Ors (Sections 23 and 24) [2021] UKUT 248 (AAC); [2022] 1 W.L.R 1132 - Successful appeal against release of papers of Cambridge Spy, Guy Burgess, under FOIA.
-Leading authority on national security exemptions (led by Sir James Eadie QC).
+Leading authority on national security exemptions (led by Sir James Eadie KC).

 • Commissioner of Police of the Metropolis v Kevin Spacey QB/2021/00367 - Without notice worldwide interim injunction for destruction of confidential information concerning the right to anonymity under s1, Sexual Offences (Amendment) Act 1992.
 Conflict of laws with US.